Problem Package Format

 The purpose of the feedback directory is to allow the validator program to report more information to the judging system than just the accept/reject verdict.
 Using the feedback directory is optional for a validator program, so if one just wants to write a bare-bones minimal validator, it can be ignored.

-The validator is free to create different files in the feedback directory, in order to provide different kinds of information to the judging system, in a simple but organized way.
-For instance, there may be a judgemessage.txt file, the contents of which gives a message that is presented to a judge reviewing the current submission (typically used to help the judge verify why the submission was judged as incorrect, by specifying exactly what was wrong with its output).
+The contents of a judgemessage.txt gives a message that is presented to a judge reviewing the current submission (typically used to help the judge verify why the submission was judged as incorrect, by specifying exactly what was wrong with its output).
 Other examples of files that may be useful in some contexts (though not in the ICPC) are a score.txt file, giving the submission a score based on other factors than correctness, or a teammessage.txt file, giving a message to the team that submitted the solution, providing additional feedback on the submission.

 A judging system that implements this format must support the judgemessage.txt file described above (I.e., content of the judgemessage.txt file, if produced by the validator, must be provided by the judging system to a human judge examining the submission).
 Having the judging system support other files is optional.